Musician Akon is creating a futuristic city and his own cryptocurrency in Senegal

 However, a major obstacle that Akon's AKOin must overcome is regaining the trust of some Africans who are wary after losing savings to online investment ventures and ponzi schemes such as MMM.

-But data shows that investment in cryptocurrency is growing In Africa, South Africans and Nigerians are the highest ranked African countries with the largest volume of cryptocurrency transactions, according to data from CryptoCompare.
+Data shows that investment in cryptocurrency is growing In Africa, South Africans and Nigerians are the highest ranked African countries with the largest volume of cryptocurrency transactions, according to data from CryptoCompare.

 Instead of continuing to oppose its adoption, Alabi said African governments need to get on board and share Akon's vision by keeping an open policy, he says.